konradsopala/devrel-notebook/DevrelThoughts/Notes.md

 * It takes a ton of great communication and informatioon architecture to have great developer experience
 - When you're asked about ROI and you think it's shit just don't come up with some number (**it's about trust**)
 - Not everything of value can be measured
+- To become better and advance in devrel world, I need to think in terms of product